blue-marble/gridpath/doc/source/ui.rst

 built in a certain zone or the operations for a particular generator in a particular period and/or stage).

+You can add any number of plots.
+Clear them with the Clear Plots button Plots interactivity
+You can double-click on the legend to hide it
+Ymax

 ********************
 Scenarios Comparison